 Special Needs Trust: Put Money Aside Without Jeopardizing Benefits

 As you have been moving through the process of providing for your child with special needs, you have probably heard that you need a “special needs trust.”
-Before you contact an attorney, let your special needs planner help explain this type of trust and how it will affect your child.
+Before you contact an attorney, let your special needs planner help you understand the use of this type of trust and how it will help you provide your child’s needs into the future.

 This trust is an important part of the planning process.
-It lets people know what your wishes are in regard to your child, but, more importantly, it can help your child qualify for benefits and programs that are vital to her health and happiness.
+It lets people know what your wishes are regarding your child, but, more importantly, it can help your child qualify for benefits and programs that are vital to their health and happiness without impacting their ability to get government benefits.

 When do you create it?
-There are two times when you can create a special needs trust.
+There are two times when you can create and fund a special needs trust.
 The first is at your death, and the second is now, while you are alive.
-Many times attorneys set up what is called a “testamentary trust,” which your will creates and activates only upon your death.
+Sometimes attorneys set up what is called a “testamentary trust,” which your will creates and activates only upon your death.
 However, certain laws could change before your death that could affect such a trust.
 It is cumbersome to change a trust that your will creates, so you might consider creating a special needs trust now.
 You can do this by having your lawyer draft a stand-alone trust.
 This way it will be easy to change the trust if the laws change.
-Your lawyer would send you a “trust amendment” that you would sign and keep with your trust papers.
+Your lawyer could assist into the future if and when any changes are needed.
+It is important to check in with your attorney at least every 5 years to make sure no changes are required.

 In addition, if the special needs trust is already established and the laws change, the laws set today would most likely be grandfathered into the trust.
 If your will creates the trust and you don’t change your will, the “testamentary trust” may not receive favorable treatment.
 Setting up a trust with the current laws also allows others to use or refer to the trust that the parents set up (such as for gifts or inheritances).

 How do you fund a special needs trust?
-Any asset, including proceeds from life insurance policies that you have for the benefit of your child, should be titled under the trust.
-There are three primary ways that a trust can be funded: inheritance, savings on the child’s behalf and child support.
+Any asset you wish to leave for the benefit of the child with disabilities, to include proceeds from life insurance policies, should be directed to the special needs trust.
+There are several ways that a trust can be funded: inheritance and/or lifetime savings on the child’s behalf.
 It is very important that you remember to change the beneficiary of your retirement, annuity, IRA and life insurance accounts to the child’s special needs trust.
 Be sure to speak with a financial professional before you do this so that you are aware of certain tax consequences.
-Remember, anything that comes to the child directly may disqualify him from benefits and programs.
+Remember, anything that comes to the child directly may disqualify him/her from benefits and programs.

 What do you mean that was the easy part?
 Setting up the special needs trust was the easy part.
 The hard part is choosing Future Care People™ for your child with special needs.
-You will need to consider who will want to handle the day-to-day living responsibilities, what goals you have for your child and who is willing to learn what is involved in making daily decisions for your child.
+You will need to consider who will want to handle the day-to-day living responsibilities, what goals you have for your child and who is willing and able to learn what is involved in making daily decisions for your child.
 Ask potential caregivers to take the child for the weekend and see how they manage.
+Can they fit this into their lives if they have their own children?
+Are they retired and will it disrupt their retirement?
+Many things need to be considered here.

 What are some other considerations that I need to be aware of?
 Have a conversation with your attorney about how to choose caregivers for your child in the event of your death.
 You may also want to decide if the guardian and trustee should be the same person.
 A special needs planner can help you through these emotional decisions before you get to the attorney’s office.